gosulap/Personal-Site/README.md

 # Personal-Site
 Minimalist personal website.
-Pure HTML and CSS        Check it out at https://pradhitgosula.com/
+Pure HTML and CSS.
+The site can be found at https://pradhitgosula.com/